jack828/cf-signed-request/README.md

     --compressed         Unsupported cURL command
     -o, --output <file>  Output to a file instead of stdout -d, --data <data>    POST data
+    --hash <type>        Hash function to use.
+Defaults to SHA-1
 ```